astreum/whitepaper/README.md

 Transactions proof enable other nodes to efficiently verify the accounts transition.

-Validators spend ~1 sec computing a Time Output and Time Proof from a Verifiable Delay Function.
+Validators spend ~1 sec computing a Time Output from a Verifiable Delay Function.

 The creator of a new block is payed a fee of 10^9 `Solar` at the current block's solar price.